UmerTariq1/taxfix_dropoff_prediction/readme.md

 - Automated testing suite
 - Dockerized application
 - Docker image hosted on Docker Hub (accessable at : https://hub.docker.com/r/umertariq01/tax-prediction-api/)
-- Docker container hosted on render (accessable at : https://tax-prediction-api.onrender.com/)
+- Docker container hosted on render (accessable at : https://tax-prediction-api.onrender.com/ , due to it being in the free tier, it might take some time to load the first time)

 ## Technical Stack
 - FastAPI for API development